willhansen/kotlin/docs/analysis/analysis-api/analysis-api.md

     * Analysis should be called from a **read action**
     * Analysis should not be called outside **KtAnalysisSession Scope** (i.e, outside `analyse(context) { ... }` lambda
 * Validity contracts:
-    * Lifecycle Owner is valid only inside Analysis Context it was created in.
+    * Lifecycle Owner is konstid only inside Analysis Context it was created in.

 ## KtSymbol